Smana/smana.github.io/content/en/post/cilium-gateway-api/index.md

 cilium   io.cilium/gateway-controller   True       7m59s
 ```

-On a Kubernetes cluster, you could to configure multiple `GatewayClass`, thus having the ability to use different implementations.
+On a Kubernetes cluster, you could configure multiple `GatewayClass`, thus having the ability to use different implementations.
 For instance, we can use `Linkerd` by referencing the GatewayClass in the `Gateway` configuration.

 The `Gateway` is the resource that allows **triggering** the creation of load balancing components in the Cloud provider.